Why Do Juvenile Commit Crimes?

-Whatever the reason, it’s important to remember that children are still developing mentally and emotionally, and they may not fully understand the consequences of their actions.
-With the right support and guidance, many children who have turned to crime can turn their lives around and become productive, law-abiding citizens.
+Whatever the reason, it’s important to remember that juveniles are still developing mentally and emotionally, and they may not fully understand the consequences of their actions.
+With the right support and guidance, many juveniles who have turned to crime can turn their lives around and become productive, law-abiding citizens.

 Risk Factors for Juvenile Crime in Texas